 This paper has formulated the offloading min-E problem, and decomposed it into the offloading decision problem and the transmission power scheduling problem.
-Two heuristic approaches, namely Break-Down and Build-Up were presented to make the offloading decision for the first problem.
-Although the transmission power scheduling problem is a longstanding open question, we proposed the Highest water level Interval First (HIF) policy to optimally solved this problem after introducing some optimality properties for it.
+Two heuristic approaches, namely break-down and build-up were presented to make the offloading decision for the first problem.
+Although the transmission power scheduling problem is a longstanding open question, we proposed the HIF policy to optimally solved this problem after introducing some optimality properties for it.
 The HIF policy was designed based on novel notations such as date interval and water level.
 Simulations have shown these proposed algorithms are efficient through extensive simulations.

-In the future, we plan to extend our work that considers only one IoT device and one TC server to a more complex scenario where multiple IoT devices are connected to a TC server.
+In the future, we plan to extend this paper that considers only one IoT device and one TC server to a more complex scenario where multiple IoT devices are connected to a TC server.